 Finding the right small business checking account can be challenging.
 Many banks offer business accounts that seem to be more appropriate for larger businesses.
 For a small business, you don’t necessarily need all the features that a big business might be looking for.
 But you do need:

-- An FDIC-insured company to work with
+- Security: an FDIC-insured company to work with

 - Good terms: no ATM fee, low or no monthly fees, no minimum opening deposit, no minimum balance and a high interest rate